 NRECA International played a key role in helping the government of Bangladesh establish the Rural Electrification Board (BREB) in 1977.
 As a result, several electric cooperative pilot projects were launched to help increase access to electricity in the country’s rural areas.
 In 1983, only 13,000 people living in these areas had access to electricity.
-Today, that number is almost 68 million.
+Today, that number is more than 100 million.

 In addition, a 2002 study documenting the benefits of rural electrification in Bangladesh, after the country had surpassed the 3.5 million rural electric consumers mark, found that the average annual income of households with electricity was 126 percent higher than those households without electricity.